Skip to content

 The JIM server exposes /api/v1/auth/config, an unauthenticated discovery endpoint that interactive clients call to learn how to authenticate.
 It returns:

-• scopes: the OAuth scopes to request, including JIM_SSO_API_SCOPE
+• scopes: the OAuth scopes to request: openid, profile, offline_access, and (when set) JIM_SSO_API_SCOPE

 Backend token validation (the JWT bearer middleware that protects /api/** endpoints) always uses JIM_SSO_AUTHORITY for issuer and JWKS, and JIM_SSO_API_SCOPE for the audience, regardless of which public client issued the token.
 As long as the public and confidential clients belong to the same realm/tenant and both request the same API scope, tokens from either are valid.